 - The role they occupied before being hired

 - The largest individual improvements and regressions

 My central question is: what are common characteristics shared between coaches that have been brought in and sustainably improved the winning percentages of the programs they’ve taken over?
 Because, at the end of the day, an improved winning percentage is the single most important metric indicating a hire has been successful.
-There are rebuilding efforts in college athletics, but they are never voluntary, and there are certainly no tanking efforts like the NFL’s Miami Dolphins are engaging in currently.
+There are rebuilding efforts in college athletics, but they are never voluntary, and there are certainly no tanking campaigns like the NFL’s Miami Dolphins are engaging in currently.
 Coaches are incentivized in every year of their time in the role to win as many games as possible.